ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

    - This creates a socket and connects it to the specified server (`en.wikipedia.org`) on port 443 (HTTPS).

+   - Port 443 is the standard port for HTTPS (HTTP Secure) communications.

+   - HTTPS is the secure version of HTTP, which is the protocol used for transmitting web pages.

+   - It uses SSL/TLS to encrypt the data exchanged between the client and server, ensuring that the data cannot be intercepted or tampered with by third parties.

+   - When connecting to "en.wikipedia.org" on port 443, you are establishing a secure connection using SSL/TLS.
+This is necessary for securely fetching content from websites that support HTTPS, ensuring that the data received and sent is encrypted for privacy and security.

 3. **Connect SSL over the Socket:**

    ```C